Retirement Financial Planning Santa Ana, CA

 Sequence-of-returns risk means that the first years of retirement are critical to long-term success.
 While the “4% rule” provides a benchmark, flexible guardrail approaches often prove more durable during market ups and downs.

-One practical method is the bucket system, which organizes your assets into three time-based groups:
+An effective method is the bucket system, which separates your portfolio into short-, mid-, and long-term segments.

 • a short-term bucket (cash and very safe investments) for near-term spending,